- - -

 Every young person has to make life-changing decisions about their sexual and reproductive health.
 However many of them cannot access clear, evidence-based information.
 IPPF's comprehensive sexuality education programmes enable young people to make informed decisions about their sexuality and health, while building life skills and promoting gender equality.

-Articles by Comprehensive Sex Education
+Articles about Comprehensive Sex Education

 In Pictures: International Youth Day 2021